-Intelligent module in slot 0 Intelligent module in slot 5 Description SMB1400 SMB1650 DP devic e's station address as set by address switches (0 - 99 decimal) SMB1401 SMB1651 Address of the DP device's master (0 to 126) (displays 255 if no DP master is attached) SMW1402 SMW1652 / memory address of the output buffer as an offset from VB (for example, 1000 means VB1000).
-SMB1404 SMB1654 Number Number of bytes of output data SMB1405 SMB1655 Number of bytes of input data SMB1406 SMB1656 DP standard protocol status byte Num- ber Description 0 DP communications not initiated since power on 1 Configuration/parameterization error detected 2 Currently in data exchange mode 3 Dropped out of data exchange mode SMB1407 to SMB1449 SMB1657 to SMB1699 Reserved - cleared on power up Note: SM locations are updated each time the DP device accepts configuration / parameterization infor- mation.
+Intelligent module in slot 0 : Intelligent module in slot 5 Description SMB1400 SMB1650 DP devid decimal) DP device's station address as set by address switches (0 - 99 decimal) SMB1401 SMB1651 Address master is Address of the DP device's master (0 to 126) (displays 255 if no DP master is attached) SMW1402 SMW1652 V memo example ry address of the output buffer as an offset from VB (for , 1000 means VB1000).
+SMB1404 SMB1654 Number of bytes of output data SMB1405 SMB1655 Number of bytes of input data SMB1406 SMB1656 DP standard protocol status byte Num- ber Description 0 DP communications not initiated since power on 1 Configuration/parameterization error detected 2 Currently in data exchange mode 3 Dropped out of data exchange mode SMB1407 to SMB1449 SMB1657 to SMB1699 Reserve d - cleared on power up Note: SM locations are updated each time the DP device accepts configuration / parameterization information.
+These locations are updated each time the DP device accepts configuration / parameterization information.
 These locations are updated even if a configuration/parameterization error is detected.
 The locations are cleared on each power up.

-Table 9-4 Special memory bytes for the EM DP01 PROFIBUS DP
+Table 8-4 Special memory bytes for the EM DP01 PROFIBUS DP